KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

 * **Focus:** The Filtering of Dream from Reality.

-* **Function:** The Gate of Horn allows Veracious visions (Centropic emanations) to pass; the Gate of Ivory allows Deceptive dreams (Shimmer).
+* **Function:** The Gate of Horn allows Veracious visions to pass; the Gate of Ivory allows Deceptive or Distorted dreams.
 Every Gate discriminates between authenticity and illusion.

 ### 4. The Bardo Threshold (Buddhist / Tibetan)

 * **Focus:** The Passage Between Death and Rebirth.

-* **Function:** The dying consciousness confronts multiple Gates—each a choice between Recognition (Resonant Return) and Fear (Declivous Entropy).
-Correct passage depends on calm awareness and resonance with the Clear Light (L₀ (AP: Aion)).
+* **Function:** The dying consciousness confronts multiple Gates—each testing Recognition, Fear, Attachment, and Readiness for passage.
+Correct crossing depends on calm awareness and resonance with the Clear Light.

 ### 5. The Door of the Temple (Mystery Schools)